 The University has guidelines about attendance that faculty incorporate into their syllabi.
 It is up to each faculty member to handle attendance as they determine appropriate.
 While faculty are asked to be flexible and understanding with challenges, it is ultimately the student’s responsibility to understand expectations of each of their classes.

 Review the University’s online guide and visit keeplearning.psu.edu for tips on how you can build positive study habits in your new environment.
 We know you are likely dealing with new responsibilities and distractions away from campus.
 If you are feeling overwhelmed, confused, or just have questions, please reach out to a member of IST’s Academic Services team for support.
 We are here to help.

 Faculty Support and Office Hours

-Peer tutoring will be virtual during the fall semester during normally scheduled hours (Wednesdays and Thursdays from 7-10 p.m.), and tutors are planning additional workshops to best assist students.
-Teaching and Learning Assistants will continue to provide support and work with their assigned faculty member to determine if virtual or in-person support is most appropriate.
+Virtual peer tutoring is available in the fall semester during normally scheduled hours (Wednesdays and Thursdays from 7-10 p.m.), and tutors are planning additional workshops to best assist students.
+Teaching and Learning Assistants continue to provide support and work with their assigned faculty member to determine if virtual or in-person support is most appropriate.
 Visit the college’s learning support site for more information.

-The Office of Undergraduate Academic Advising will be open virtually Monday through Friday from 8 a.m.–5 p.m.
-EST.
+The Office of Undergraduate Academic Advising is open virtually Monday through Friday from 8 a.m.–5 p.m.
+ET.

-Virtual sessions via Zoom capped at 10 minutes in length for quick questions that do not require a scheduled appointment.
+Ten-minute virtual sessions are available for quick questions that do not require a scheduled appointment.
 August's drop-in schedule can be found on the Undergraduate Academic Advising page and listed on the events calendar.

 As per usual, emailing your assigned adviser is always an option for quick questions or guidance.
 Advisers will answer emails in the order they receive them.
 Please do not send multiple emails to multiple advisers as this will only delay our abilities to respond to students in a timely manner.
 Students without an assigned adviser can email email@example.com with questions.